Breekpot/docs/parliaments/where_code_meets_law.rst

 In contrary to most cryptocurrency designs it's **not** a design goal to make the ecosystem completely de-centralized, as the assets traded are real world assets;
-links to centralized real-world entities are thus unavoidable.
+links to centralized real-world entities are unavoidable.

 About the underlying technology
 -------------------------------